manii9894/ARImageCropper/README.md

 cropView.croppedImageSize = CGSize(width: 100, height: 150)
 ```

-You can also set the border color and croners color of the cropper
+You can also set the border color and corners color of the cropper

 ```swift
 cropView.cornersColor = .green